VagBal/algo-visualizer/README.md

 # algo-visualizer
-Visualize all kind of algorithms with Qt and C++
+Visualize all kind of algorithms with C++ and wxWidgets